formlio/forml/doc/DRAFT.md

-ForMLAI (interim code name - Continuous Integration, Formalization and Runtime for AI) is a framework for researching, implementing and operating machine learning projects.
+ForML is a framework for researching, implementing and operating machine learning projects.
 It is a comprehension, management and execution tool taking care of the following three main areas of any such project:

 * _Formalized description_ of project component structure using an uniformed syntax
 * Identification and management of all stages of typical _ML project lifecycle_
 * Project _runtime layer_ for all processing aspects

-ForMLAI attempts to abstract the core concept from particular technologies to allow engagement of arbitrary existing tools and environments both on the formalization level (custom DSL) as well as the execution level (support for independent runtime implementations).
+ForML attempts to abstract the core concept from particular technologies to allow engagement of arbitrary existing tools and environments both on the formalization level (custom DSL) as well as the execution level (support for independent runtime implementations).